© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Waen Fach Standing Stone is a scheduled monument protected by Cadw under reference ME223.
 View the official record →

-Waen Fach Standing Stone is a prehistoric monolith located in Meirionnydd, Wales, designated as a scheduled ancient monument under the reference SAM ME223.
+Waen Fach Standing Stone is a prehistoric monolith located in Meirionnydd, Wales, designated as a scheduled ancient monument under the reference ME223.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME223.

 Waen Fach Standing Stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME223.